 Your first contraceptive injection can be given within the first five days of your period or the first five days after an abortion.
 It lasts for 12 weeks and is one of the most affordable methods of hormonal contraception.
 For more information, call AWC.

 A long-term, reversible method of birth control, Nexplanon is an implant that is inserted in the arm between the bicep and tricep.
 It can be used for up to 3 years and is more than 99% effective.
 Insertion can be done at any time during your menstrual cycle or on the day an abortion is performed.
 Most insurance plans cover Nexplanon.
-For more information, call AWC or visit www.nexplanon-usa.com.
+For more information, call AWC or visit the official Nexplanon website.

 IUD (Intra-uterine Device)

-1) Mirena, which contains hormones and is effective for up to 5 years, and
+2) Mirena, which contains hormones and is effective for up to 5 years

 Most insurance plans cover IUDs, but if yours does not, a payment plan may be available through the device's manufacturer.
 IUDs are usually inserted during a period or at a follow-up exam after an abortion.
 Preliminary STD and pap testing must be completed prior to inserting an IUD.
-For more information, call AWC or visit www.paragard.com and www.mirena-us.com.
+For more information, call AWC or visit the official websites for Paragard, Skyla, and Mirena.

 Essure Tubal Sterilization Procedure

 The Essure permanent birth control system is designed to provide a non-incisional alternative for women seeking sterilization.
 It does not require general anesthesia and the procedure can be done in our office.
 It works by inserting micro-inserts in the fallopian tubes.
 Over a three month period, tissue grows around the inserts and blocks the fallopian tubes, resulting in permanent birth control.
-For more information, call AWC or visit www.essure.com.
+For more information, call AWC or visit the official Essure website.

 Emergency Contraceptive Pills ("Morning-After Pill" or "Plan B")

 Emergency contraception must be taken within 72 hours of unprotected intercourse and is 75-95% effective at preventing pregnancy.
 Because ECPs work best when taken as soon as possible, AWC offers same-day appointments for ECPs without a prescription.
-For more information, call AWC or visit www.planbonestep.com.
+For more information, call AWC or visit the Plan B website.

 A diaphragm is a soft latex or silicone dome with a spring molded into the rim, which creates a seal against the walls of the vagina.
 This barrier method must be inserted before every act of intercourse and left in place for 6-8 hours before removing.
 Contraceptive gel must be used with a diaphragm in order for it to be effective.
 Call AWC for more information or to schedule a fitting.